LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/models-and-data/_index.md

 {{< youtube orsBBbDaJMM >}}

 {{% notice blue Note "rocket" %}}
 The starter code for this video is found at the [create-data-layer branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/create-data-layer) of the `CodingEventsJava` repo.
 The final code presented in this video is found on the [delete-events branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/delete-events).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.
 {{% /notice %}}

 ### Delete an Event - Text